security-force-monitor/research-handbook/source/generalfunctions.rst

 .. figure:: _static/wwic_citation_references.gif
    :alt:

 The little numbered circles indicate two things: \* Click on it to show a list of the sources used to evidence that specific datapoint. \* The colour indicates the level of confidence we have in the data: Red for "Low", yellow for "Medium" and green for "High".
-You can read an explanation of how we grade inforamation in this handbook's page on :ref:`Sources and Confidence`.
+You can read an explanation of how we grade inforamation in this handbook's page on :ref:`Data integrity measures`.

 Why do some dates have a dotted line beneath them and some don't?
 -----------------------------------------------------------------